JEF United Chiba: JEF United Chiba (2005–present)

+Downfall of the club

-On November 8, 2009, JEF United Chiba was relegated to J2 after 44 seasons in the Japanese top division; since 2010, JEF United Chiba is playing in J.League Division 2.
+On 8 November 2009, JEF United Chiba was relegated to J2 after 44 seasons in Japan's top division, and from 2010 to 2025, they competed in the J.League Division 2.

 JEF United Chiba was close to being promoted to J.League Division 1 during the 2012 season.
-The club was considered one of the favorites to be directly promoted to J1.
-However, after defeats to clubs considered lesser than them such as FC Gifu and F.C.
-Machida Zelvia, JEF played the playoffs, making their road to the final.
+The club was considered one of the favourites to be automatically promoted to J1.
+However, after defeats to clubs considered lesser than them such as FC Gifu and Machida Zelvia, JEF played the playoffs, making their road to the final.
 They defeated Yokohama FC by 4–0, but lost the final match to Oita Trinita by 1–0, at Tokyo National Stadium.

+Near miss promotion

-In the 2013 season they played in the promotion to J1 playoffs.
-They lost the semi-final match to Tokushima Vortis by 1–1(Chiba was 6th place and Tokushima was 3rd place in the league, regulation decides up high club can go final even draw.)
+In the 2013 season, JEF United Chiba played in the promotion to J1 playoffs.
+They lost the semi-final match to Tokushima Vortis by 1–1 (Chiba was placed 6th place and Tokushima was placed 3rd in the league; regulations stipulated that the higher-ranked club would advance to the final in the event of a draw.)

-In the 2014 season they played in the promotion playoffs to J1 again.
+In the 2014 season, JEF United Chiba played in the promotion playoffs to J1 again.
 The club did not have to play in the semi-final (Chiba was 4th place but the 3rd place club named Giravanz Kitakyushu had a J League original stadium problem so Kitakyushu could not go to the promotion play off).
 In the final against Montedio Yamagata, they lost by 0–1, at Ajinomoto Stadium.

-The club will play their 14th consecutive season at the J2 on 2023.
+Back to the top flight

+JEF United Chiba finished the 2025 J2 League season in third place putting them in the promotion play-offs.
+In the semi-finals, the club then faced off against RB Omiya Ardija, as the clock was in the 80th minute of the match with JEF United Chiba being 3–2 down, Makoto Himeno then equalised the game in the 83rd minute where 4 minutes later, Takashi Kawano scored the winner to secured a 4–3 win putting the club in the final.
+JEF United Chiba then won the promotion play-offs against Tokushima Vortis 1–0, returning to the J1 League after 17 years of absence from the top flight division.